diogormec/CV/README.md

 ## Work Experience

-### PRODUCT DEVELOPMENT @ Port Essentials
+### Product Development @ Port Essentials
 - Development of new projects for high-end products for bath and kitchens;
 - Follow up of developed projects from the prototypes to the ﬁnal product;
 - Reverse engineering;
 - Creation\Management of articles in ERP software (Primavera).

-### PRODUCTION MANAGER AND PLANNING TECHNICIAN @ Jacinto Marques De Oliveira Sucrs.
+### Production Manager and Planning Technician @ Jacinto Marques De Oliveira Sucrs.
 Lda
 - Deﬁnition and planning of tasks for teams at production;
 - Manage prodution;
 - Management of work teams;
 - Implementation of KAIZEN methodology.

-### PRODUCT DEVELOPMENT @ James Baroud
+### Product Development @ James Baroud
 - Product development;
 - CNC machining in resin materials (mold design - CAM).

-### MANAGER OF PURCHASE ORDERS AND TECHNICIAN FOR QUALITY AND EXPEDITION @ Marsilinox - Indústria Metalúrgica Lda
+### Manager of Purchase Orders and Technician for Quality and Expedition @ Marsilinox - Indústria Metalúrgica Lda
 - Project management in production (laser cutting, punching, bending, welding);
 - 3D/2D CAD drawings;
 - Product quality control;